enriqueMontano/straight-up/README.md

 # straight-up-canvas-game

-A simple 2d game maked withcanvas.
+A simple 2d game maked with canvas.

 - HOW TO PLAY: